Gastric bypass surgery: Gastric bypass, Roux-en-Y (RYGB, proximal)

-This variant is the most commonly employed gastric bypass technique, and is by far the most commonly performed bariatric procedure in the United States.
+This variant is the most commonly employed gastric bypass technique and is by far the most commonly performed bariatric procedure in the United States.
 The small intestine is divided approximately 45 cm below the lower stomach outlet and is re-arranged into a Y-configuration, enabling outflow of food from the small upper stomach pouch via a "Roux limb".
 In the proximal version, the Y-intersection is formed near the upper (proximal) end of the small intestine.
 The Roux limb is constructed using 80–150 cm of the small intestine, preserving the rest (and the majority) of it from absorbing nutrients.
-The patient will experience very rapid onset of the stomach feeling full, followed by a growing satiety (or "indifference" to food) shortly after the start of a meal.
+The patient will experience a very rapid onset of the stomach feeling full, followed by a growing satiety (or "indifference" to food) shortly after the start of a meal.